-• Parameterizations of N objects $\sum{i=1}^{N} C_i(x, y, z = h{max})^{h{max}}$ describing a 3D urban environment model from starting point $,q_s$ to the goal, q_g , without collision.
+• Parameterizations of N objects $$\sum{i=1}^{N} C_i(x, y, z = h{max})$$ describing a 3D urban environment model goal, q_g , without collision.

-Computes:
+Compute:

-• Trajectory, which consist of optimal set of all visible points, i.e., most visible points of $\sum{i=1}^{N} C_i(x, y, z = \frac{h{max}}{h{min}})$, from starting point $,q_s$ to the goal, q_g , without
+• Trajectory, which consist of optimal set of all visible points, i.e., most visible points of $\sum{i=1}^{N} C_i(x, y, z = h{max}), \text{ from starting point }, q_s, \text{ to the }$

 This problem seems to be solved by conventional geometric methods, but as mentioned before, it demands a long computation time.
-We introduce a fast and efficient computation solution for a schematic structure of an urban environment that demonstrates our method based on DRL.
+We introduce a fast and efficient computation solution for a schematic structure of an urban environment that demonstrates our method based on Deep Reinforcement Learning method (DRL).

-On the first part, we present DRL algorithm, formulated to our planning problem, and the visibility analysis along with obstacles avoidance planner.
+On the first part, we present the DRL algorithm, formulated to our planning problem, and the visibility analysis along with obstacles avoidance planner.

 III.
-DEEP REINFORCEMENT LEARNING (DRL)
+DEEP REINFORCEMENT LEARNING (DRL) Algorithm

 In most Deep Reinforcement Learning (DRL) systems, the state is basically agent's observation of the environment.

-At any given state, the agent chooses its action according to a policy.
+At any given state the agent chooses its action according to a policy.
 Hence, a policy is a road map for the agent, which determines the action to take at each state.
 Once the agent takes an action, the environment returns the new state and the immediate reward.
 Then, the agent uses this information, together with the discount factor to update its internal understanding of the environment, which, in our case, is accomplished by updating a value function.
 Most methods are using the use well-known simple and efficient greedy exploration method maximizing Q-value.

-In case of velocity planning space as part of spatial analysis planning, each possible action is a possible velocity in the next time step, that also represent a viewpoint.
-The Qvalue function is based on greedy search velocity, with greedy local search method.
+In case of velocity planning space as part of spatial analysis planning, each possible action is a possible velocity in the next time step, which also represent a viewpoint.
+The Q-value function is based on greedy search velocity, with greedy local search method.
 Based on that, TD and SARSA methods for DRL can be used, generating visible trajectory in 3D urban environment.